 “Yeah!
 And then, they say, everything just moved off.”

 “On the Speedwell, on Yellowbeard’s ship, I did something dumb.”
 I felt my mouth getting tight.
+I glanced at Lincoln.
 “I told some of the men something that made them—”

 I looked up at Kinsey, whose furry mouth was smeared in berry juice.